bbyars/mountebank/CONTRIBUTING.md

 ## Designing mountebank

-The code in mountebank is now a few years old, and maintaining consistency of design vision is key to keeping it maintainable.
+The code in mountebank is now a few years old, and maintaining consistency of design vision is key to keeping the code maintainable.
 The following describe key concepts:

 ### API changes